 Mexican Bean Beetle Life Cycle

-Female bean beetles will lay masses if yellow orange eggs on the lower leaves of beans plants.
+Female bean beetles will lay masses of yellow-orange eggs on the lower leaves of bean plants.
 Eggs will hatch in 5 to 14 days.

 When the larvae are fully grown they pupate underneath the leaf.